bio-tools/biotoolsDocs/curators_guide.rst

 Credits group
 ^^^^^^^^^^^^^
-**An individual or organisation that should be credited for the software.**
+*Individuals or organisations that should be credited for the software.*

 See the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#credit>`_.